 Turn the bottom plate on its edge, and hold one end of the 40-inch studs flush against the outside corner of the plate.
 Drive two 2 1/2-inch self-tapping structural screws through the back of the plate into the end of the stud.
 Repeat these steps on each one of the stud marks on the plate while holding the studs flush to the marks.
 When framing the front wall, add a second stud directly next to the studs on each end of the plates.
 This will provide extra backing for the side walls to anchor to.

-Set the other ends of the studs onto the corresponding layout marks on the top plate.
+Line up the corresponding layout marks on the top plate with the other ends of the studs.
 Drive two structural screws through the the plate into the end of each of the studs.

 Repeat these steps on all three walls.